-- (a) feature a high visibility fluorescent orange which complies with chromaticity coordinates that lie within the colour spaces specified in table 2.1 of AS/NZS 1906.4; - (b) have a minimum luminance factor of 0.15 in accordance with table 2.1 of AS/NZS 1906.4 for fluorescent colours (Class F) garments and table 2.3 for natural fibres (class NF). (where this luminance factor cannot be met as per this Standard, a risk assessment must be completed, documented and retained by the operator to ensure the high visibility clothing item is visible from the same distance, in various conditions, as an item of high visibility clothing which meets the prescribed luminance factor); - (c) feature colourfastness after UV exposure compliant with AS/NZS 1906.4 tested to AS 2001.4 B02 Method 5 and tested to AS/NZS 1906.4: 2010 Appendix A; - (d) in low light conditions (such as at dawn, dusk, adverse weather including fog or in enclosed structures such as stations) the clothing shall be day and night compliant to AS/NZS 4602.1; - (e) be of a suitable size for the individual to cover the entire torso, and to extend at least 100 mm below waist level and the back enough to cover the buttocks.
+- (a) feature a high visibility fluorescent orange which complies with chromaticity coordinates that lie within the colour spaces specified in table 2.1 of AS/NZS 1906.4; - (b) have a minimum luminance factor in accordance with table 2.2 of AS/NZS 1906.4 for Class F garments and table 2.3 for class NF. (where this luminance factor cannot be met as per this Standard, a risk assessment shall be completed, documented and retained by the RTO to ensure the high visibility clothing item is visible from the same distance, in various conditions, as an item of high visibility clothing which meets the prescribed luminance factor); - (c) feature colourfastness after UV exposure compliant with AS/NZS 1906.4 tested to AS 2001.4 B02 Method 5 and tested to AS/NZS 1906.4: 2010 Appendix A; - (d) in low light conditions (such as at dawn, dusk, adverse weather including fog or in enclosed structures such as stations) the clothing shall be day and night compliant to AS/NZS 4602.1; - (e) be of a suitable size for the individual to cover the entire torso, and, if a vest, extend at least 100 mm below waist level and the back enough to cover the buttocks.